 “When my mom finally took me to the ER, the doctors were convinced I was on drugs,” she says.
 “Almost every doctor until my current one had me chart my periods and my migraines.
 There was never a correlation.”

-Now in her 30s, Lenz says she has her migraines under control.
+Now in her 30s, Lenz says she has her migraine headaches under control.

 Diane Selkirk experienced something similar with her doctors.
 She says they thought epilepsy was at the root of her headaches.
 “I used to bang my head on the crib,” she says.
 “My parents were told kids don’t get headaches.”

-Selkirk was later put under the care of a doctor who also experienced migraines.
-Selkirk says she was finally diagnosed around age 11.
+Selkirk was later put under the care of a doctor who also experienced migraine.
+She was finally diagnosed around age 11.

 Still, they took a toll in her teen years, causing her to miss school and social activities.
 “If I got overly excited or stressed, I tended to get a headache and often ended up vomiting,” she recalls.
 “I also had trouble with dances and plays, because the lights tended to trigger me.”

-Lenz and Selkirk aren’t alone in having migraines as teenagers and having trouble getting diagnosed.
+Lenz and Selkirk aren’t alone in having migraine as teenagers and having trouble getting diagnosed.
 Learn why this is and how you can help your teenager get the help they may need.

 - visual disturbances